 What amazing applications will you be able to create with a small and power-efficient CPU combined with a massively parallel Kepler GPU—the same GPU architecture powering some of the most powerful supercomputers in the world?

-To request a topic for a future episode of CUDACasts, or if you have any other feedback, please use the contact form or leave a comment to let us know.
+To request a topic for a future episode of CUDACasts, or if you have any other feedback, please leave a comment to let us know.